Peter Hibbs: The wreck of HMS Sirius, 19 March 1790

-Life on Norfolk Island, 1790-1804
+Life on Norfolk Island, 1790–1804

 Being wrecked on Norfolk Island on 19 March 1790 began a new chapter in the life of Peter Hibbs.
 He first had to endure a perilous rescue scrambling along a rope to the shore, but he had an advantage that many other seamen did not have as he could swim.
 He then shared in the deprivations of the other settlers in the island, and his next months were spent in salvage operations to alleviate their common plight.

+Wife and family

 In early August 1790 the Second Fleet convict transport the Surprize arrived at Norfolk Island carrying 150 female and 35 male convicts, and some supplies, for the little colony on Norfolk Island.
 Among these convicts was Mary Pardoe.
 Mary had been convicted of theft and sentenced to seven years transportation on 2 April 1788 at the Warwick Assizes.
 Her age was given as 18 on the 1789 embarkation list for the Second Fleet transport Lady Juliana.
 With Mary was her baby daughter Ann who had been born aboard the Lady Juliana in the days before it had anchored in Port Jackson on 6 June 1790 after a voyage of 10 months.
 Ann, christened in Sydney on 20 June 1790, had been fathered by a seaman aboard the Lady Juliana, Edward Scott, who had been sent back with his ship on 25 July 1790.
 Mary Pardoe was sent to Norfolk Island as a single mother.
 Mary was soon in a relationship with Peter Hibbs, and Ann was given his surname and raised as his daughter.
 In the 1806 muster of New South Wales Mary Pardoe is recorded as the "wife of P.Hibbs", a fact that is confirmed in later censuses.
 It is therefore assumed that Peter Hibbs, about 10 years older than his bride, married Mary Pardoe in November 1791 when Rev. Richard Johnson visited Norfolk Island for three weeks and married many couples (no records were kept).
 Nine months earlier, in February 1791, when many of the crew from HMS Sirius had been taken off the island back to Sydney, Hibbs instead stayed on the island to be with Mary.